The Church of England

 The value shown in bold changes each half term.
 It would be lovely if you could share these with your children, especially the younger ones.

-Our values for Year A are:
+Our values for are:

 Care